sitiporn/DebiasNeuro-components/README.md

 -  [x] vary the number of neurons from topk from entire layers experiment on (MNLI-mismatched)
 -  [ ] vary value of neuron's representation experiment on (MNLI-mismatched)
 -  [ ] perform attention heads intervention using counterfactual and all set up same as neuron intervention
+-  [ ] Plot median of NIE for every layers

 ## Result